 Nothing sucks the romance out of Valentine’s Day faster than dried-out flowers being thrown to the wayside within a few days of receiving them.
 If you’re going to put money into flowers, why not opt for a flowering plant rather than a freshly cut arrangement?
 That way, the investment will feel worthwhile and your show of affection will last a lot longer.

 Keep the day special by looking for Valentine’s Day themed options.
 For example, 1-800-Flowers offers a bamboo plant shaped in a heart.
-For a single heart, the cost is $34.99 before any discounts or promotional codes.
+Cost goes from $29.99 for a single heart to $62.99 for a triple heart plant with chocolate and a stuffed panda.

 Say No to Add-Ons